caseywatts/caseywatts.github.io/book/_chapters/chapter5.md

 * “If I’m running late, I shouldn’t even go!”
 * “Today sucks.”

 Each of these thoughts contain cognitive distortions.
 They make me feel worse in an unhelpful, unproductive way.
 Dwelling on these thoughts is not going to be helpful (rumination!).
-Which cognitive distortions apply to these?
+Which cognitive distortions apply to these automatic thoughts?

 My thought “wet shoes are the worst” is an example of **magnification**.
 It blows the problem out of proportion - not only are wet shoes bad, but they’re the WORST.
 This is **emotional reasoning** since I am coming up with this based on my mood, and not based on facts.
 I would not consider this **post hoc rationalization** since I am not defending this thought with support.